michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

     labels(node)[0] AS nodeType,
     CASE labels(node)[0]
         WHEN 'Email' THEN node.address
-        WHEN 'Phone' THEN node.number
+        WHEN 'Phone' THEN node.phoneNumber
-        WHEN 'SSN' THEN node.value
+        WHEN 'SSN' THEN node.ssnNumber
         ELSE node.id
     END AS identifier,
     score AS connections